Best Loans for Bad Credit in December 2024

 Secured loans

-With a secured loan, you’ll have to offer your lender an asset as collateral, like a car, a home or even a savings account.
+With a secured loan, you’ll offer your lender an asset as collateral, like a car, a home or even a savings account.
 Because secured loans require valuable collateral, they’re often easier to obtain than unsecured loans and generally offer better rates, since the lender is at less risk.

 What to like: Borrowers with poor credit may qualify for lower interest rates since they’re putting up collateral.

 What to watch out for: If you default on a secured loan, your lender may legally confiscate your collateral to recover the money.
-And if your lender doesn’t recoup the cost of the loan by redeeming your assets, you may be responsible for the difference.

 Unsecured loans